- JWST Cycle 1 Proposal Opportunities

 MPT Section 4: Dither Setup

 In this section, the observer can define dither and nodding patterns for the observation.
 Most JWST observations will require dithering and NIRSpec users are encouraged to make use of this feature.
 Not only is dithering critical for improving the sampling, but it can help to estimate and remove light leakage through the MSA's finite contrast shutters in MOS mode.
-In this mode it is not easily possible to take leakcal exposures as are available in IFU mode.
+In this mode it is not easily possible to take leakcal exposures as for IFU mode.
 More information on the advantages of dithering can be found in the article NIRSpec MOS Dither and Nod Patterns.

 The telescope can be repositioned slightly between exposures to place the targets into different shutters within their respective slitlets in an MSA configuration.
 This is called nodding.
 If nodding is selected (by clicking the checkbox Nod in Slitlet in the Planner), the same MSA configuration will be used to observe the target once in each open shutter in the slitlet.